 Finally, I went back and reread the information about underlying causes.
-What if the natural balance of microbes on his head had been thrown out of whack by frequent exposure to the chlorinated pool?
+What if the natural balance of microbes on his head was thrown out of whack by frequent exposure to the chlorinated pool?
 How could I restore a population of healthy, non-irritating microbes to his head?
-I had seem passing mentions of using kombucha to treat skin problems, but I had never tried it myself.
+I had seen passing mentions of using kombucha to treat skin problems, but I had never tried it myself.

-A SCOBY is a Symbiotic Colony of Bacteria and Yeast, also called a “kombucha mother” or “kombucha mushroom”.
-It’s used, along with sweetened tea, to brew kombucha.
-Since I had been kombucha for some time at this point, I had plenty of extra scobys around.
-As any kombucha loving mommy would do, I decided to slap a scoby on my kid’s head and see what would happen.
-I had him put on one old, grubby t-shirt, and then used another t-shirt to wrap around his head and secure the scoby in place.
+A SCOBY is a Symbiotic Colony of Bacteria and Yeast.
+It's also called a “kombucha mother” or “kombucha mushroom”.
+The scoby is used with sweetened tea to brew kombucha.
+Since I had been brewing kombucha for some time at this point, I had plenty of extra scobys around.
+As any kombucha loving mommy would do, I decided to slap a scoby on my kid's head and see what would happen.
+I had him put on one old, grubby t-shirt for drip catching.
+Then we wrapped another t-shirt around his head to secure the scoby in place.
 (Scobys are mostly liquid – if you dehydrate one they will form a very thin sheet of leather-like material – so it dripped quite a bit.)

 I left the scoby on for around 15 minutes.
 We repeated the process two more times over the course of a week.
 The second and thirds times we did it in the evening not long before he showered, so he didn't have to spend much time smelling like vinegar.
 By the next week, his cradle cap cleared up completely.
 He did get a little bit of mild dandruff this past winter when it was very cold and dry, but nothing like last winter.
 I believe that the kombucha scoby cured his cradle cap.